KofiRusu/neonhub-replit/DB_COMPLETION_REPORT.md

 ## Conclusion

-✅ **Local database setup complete and verified**
+✅ **Database deployment complete (Local + Production)**

+The NeonHub database schema has been successfully deployed to:
+- ✅ **Local Development:** PostgreSQL 16.10 + pgvector 0.8.1 (Docker)
+- ✅ **Production:** Neon.tech PostgreSQL 16 + pgvector (AWS US East 2)

-The NeonHub database schema has been successfully deployed to a local PostgreSQL 16 instance with pgvector support.
-All 75 tables are created, seed data is loaded, and the system is ready for local development and testing.
+All 75 tables are created, seed data is loaded, and the system is ready for both local development and production use.

-**Next action**: Commit changes and deploy to Neon.tech production via GitHub Actions.
+### Post-October 30, 2025 Changes

+**Note:** Since the Oct 27 production deployment, the following changes have been made locally (Oct 29-30):
+- AgentRun persistence implementation
+- Prometheus metrics integration
+- Connector mock mode
+- Test suite improvements

+**Next action for these changes:**
+- Push latest commits to GitHub
+- Trigger `DB Drift Check` workflow to verify schema sync
+- Deploy any new migrations via `DB Deploy` workflow if needed

 ---